matteo-ronchetti/torch-radon/README.md

 # Computational Tomography in Pytorch
 This package is a CUDA implementation of transforms needed for working with computed tomography in Pytorch.

 Main features:
  - All operations work directly on Pytorch GPU tensors.
  - Forward and back projections are differentiable and integrated with Pytorch `.backward()`.
- - Faster than Astra Toolbox, way faster if you consider that this implementation doesn't require to copy intermediate results to CPU
+ - Faster than Astra Toolbox.
+Waaay faster if you consider that this implementation doesn't require to copy intermediate results to CPU.

 ## Example
 Simple example that uses Pytorch models to filter both the sinogram and the image